 - Include and involve children in decision making, providing opportunities for children to be heard.

 - Promote and implement policies and procedures to safeguard the wellbeing of children and protect them from abuse, ensuring they know what to do and who they can speak to if they need help.

 - Promote and implement policies and guidelines to prevent and respond to bullying, ensuring they know what to do and who they can speak to if they need help.

 - Require members of staff, volunteers and committee members to adopt and abide by this policy.

-- rain, support and supervise its members of staff, volunteers and committee members to adopt best practice in embedding childrens rights in Scottish football and promoting, protecting and respecting these rights to children.
+- Train, support and supervise its members of staff, volunteers and committee members to adopt best practice in embedding children’s rights in Scottish football and promoting, protecting and respecting these rights to children.

 - Respond to any concerns raised where a child’s rights are being denied in Scottish football.